martinthomson/key-consistency/draft-wood-key-consistency.md

 may choose to prioritize strong consistency over availability, but this document assumes that availability is preferred to consistency.

-# Deploying Consistency and Correctness
+# Consistency and Correctness at Key Acquisition

 There are a variety of ways in which reliant systems may build _key consistency and correct systems_ (KCCS), ranging in operational complexity to ease-of-implementation.
 In this section, we survey a number of